DustinScharf/TicTacTecToe/README.md

 <hr>

 #### Note: Project for trying and learning
-_The Project is used for trying and learning JavaFX and first network programming stuff.<br>
+_The Project is used for trying and learning JavaFX and first network programming stuff.
 The network traffic is minimal for hosting on a private computer, but the network is not designed secure._